Our history

 Our research areas

-Our research is focussed around four interdisciplinary themes with a key goal being to ensure that our knowledge is translated into practice.
+REDI is known for its critical research and contribution to social change across education.
+Our research is focused around four interdisciplinary themes with a key goal being to ensure that our knowledge is translated into practice.

-Diversity and Social Justice in Education
+Diversity and social justice in education

 Educating for diversity and social justice is a key public goal of education.
 This research theme takes a critical and transformative approach to this goal that recognises the complex and growing economic, cultural, digital, spatial and political inequalities within and beyond Australia.